-22.16 The age when FGM is performed is in later childhood: the LandInfo report of December 2008 stated that it is usually between the ages of five and eight in Somalia generally and much older in the Somali diaspora [45c] (p13); the JFFMR March 2004 states between the ages of four and seven [7e] (p33); an

-IRIN report of February 2009 stated that full infibulation at about five to seven years, was practised in Dadaab camp, Kenya.
-[10ay]
+The age when FGM is performed is in later childhood: the LandInfo report of December 2008 stated that it is usually between the ages of five and eight in Somalia generally and much older in the Somali diaspora [45c] (p13); the JFFMR March 2004 states between the ages of four and seven [7e] (p33); an IRIN report of February 2009 stated that full infibulation at about five to seven years, was practised in Dadaab camp, Kenya.
+[10ay] The World Bank 2004 study noted that "Girls are now circumcised between the ages of five and eight, often within the privacy of their homes."
+[76a](p19)

-- 22.17 The USSD report for 2008 noted that: "In Somaliland FGM is illegal; however, the law was not enforced.
-Puntland also has legislation prohibiting FGM, but the law was not effectively enforced.
-UN agencies and NGOs have made intensive efforts to educate the population about the dangers of FGM, but there were no reliable statistics to measure the success of their programs."
-[2a] (Section 5 Women) The LandInfo report of December 2008 has detail about the amount of societal pressure on families to perform FGM.
+- 22.21 The LandInfo report of December 2008 has detail about the amount of societal pressure on families to perform FGM.
 [45c] (p14-15) An IRIN report of February 2009 highlights a mother's fears for her daughters, as she has resisted FGM coercion; her family is still facing societal discrimination in Dadaab refugee camp, Kenya.
-[10ay] - 22.18 The Danish Refugee Council and the Danish Immigration Service, in their Joint Fact-Finding Mission report on human rights and security in central and southern Somalia, published in August 2007, noted: "In case the father or brother (in the father's absence) decides not to go through with the FGM of the daughter/sister the father/brother will be attacked by family or clan members.
+[10ay] - 22.22 The Danish Refugee Council and the Danish Immigration Service, in their Joint Fact-Finding Mission report on human rights and security in central and southern Somalia, published in August 2007, noted: "In case the father or brother (in the father's absence) decides not to go through with the FGM of the daughter/sister the father/brother will be attacked by family or clan members.
 Anti-FGM is in Somali translated into 'anti-purity' ...
 It was added that a girl who has not undergone FGM would be very difficult to marry off."
-[7e] (p32) - 22.19 The LandInfo report of December 2008 added: "In Somalia, genital mutilation is not a rite of passage that marks the transition from child to adult.
+[7e] (p32) - 22.23 The LandInfo report of December 2008 added: "In Somalia, genital mutilation is not a rite of passage that marks the transition from child to adult.
 The practice is linked to tradition and notions about purity, virginity and control of unwanted sexuality."
-[45c] (p12) - 22.20 The JFFMR March 2004 noted:
+[45c] (p12) The LandInfo comment effectively summarises a complex, detailed explanation within the World Bank 2004 study, on perceptions of purity and other reasoning behind the practice.
+[76a](pp22-25) - 22.24 The JFFMR March 2004 noted: